Cento1NDR Disc Ultegra Complete Road Bike

 The frame is finished with a final pair of details that combine old and new in a typically Wilier-esque way.
 The round, 27.2mm seatpost adds road bike suspension the old-fashioned way, by dispelling road noise with the slightest bit of flex.
 This may seem inconsequential, but it's a welcome departure from the latest trend of "aero" seatposts, whose ovalized cross sections tend to have the unfortunate effect of eliminating any give, thereby magnifying any bump in the road.
 Additionally, the seatstays have a very thin section and the carbon layup is optimized for vertical compliance.

 This particular build does an excellent job of blending performance and value.
 Shimano's workhorse Ultegra group provides reliable mechanical shifting with powerful hydraulic disc brakes.
-Perhaps the icing on the cake is its Vision Trimax carbon wheels that provide a whole lot of bike with money left to take it on a vacation.

 - Wilier's road bike focused on speed and efficiency without skimping on comfort